vinhngx/CarND-LaneLines-P1/writeup_template.md

 [//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+[image1]: ./test_images_output/solidWhiteCurve.jpg "solidWhiteCurve.jpg"

 ---

 ### Reflection

 ### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 8 steps.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+1. Convert the images to grayscale
+2. Apply a slight Gaussian blur with kernel size of 5
+3. Apply Canny edge detection of low and high threshold of 50 and 150.
+This setting was obtained from the lecture quiz, and works well on the given images and videos.
+4. Next, apply a region of interest that is determined emperically based on the fix vantage point of the camera lens.
+5. Apply Hough transform to find lines within the region of interest.
+After this step, we've got a set of lines that potentially mark the left and right lanes
+6. Sort the lines into left or right lane based on their slopes: negative for left, rest for right.
+7. Next, apply a linear regression separately on each lane to consolidate the lines in to a single line.
+8. Calculate the co-ordinate of 2 points on the consolidated line for each lane.
+Draw the lines and super-impose on the original image.

+The results on the test images are given below:

 ![alt text][image1]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings with current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+1. Many parameters set by hand and empirical experiments, e.g. Canny params, Hough transform params, not so much of automated learning from data.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+1. Apply machine learning to learn parameter automatically, but this requires labelled data.